GIST Impact at COP29

 In recent years, an increasing number of companies have actively sought to understand how to better track and measure the social impact they have on the communities they serve.
-Whether that is being driven by major societal trends, such as the prolonged impacts of the pandemic or protests against gender and racial injustice, legislation like the UK Social Value Model Act (2020), or Board accountability efforts, we can all recognise that the move to measure corporate social impacts is a positive step change in the right direction.
+Whether that is being driven by major societal trends, such as the prolonged impacts of the pandemic or protests against gender and racial injustice, legislation like the UK Social Value Act (2012), or Board accountability efforts, we can all recognise that the move to measure corporate social impacts is a positive step change in the right direction.

 In this context, social impact measurement is poised to take centre stage in 2024, with a particular focus on the rising significance of Social Return on Investment (SROI).
 By quantifying impacts, business leaders and public sector authorities can understand what is important and material, enabling them to prioritise investments, identify risks, and tell their social impact story.